 “I thought you said she didn’t mean it,” Wallace reminded Ehlo of his previous statement about Yvonne since they’d become best friends–or so he thought of the two these past days.

 Ehlo wasn’t moved or tongue-tied by this particular reminder.
 His determination was still present.
-It was like one of those times when he was trying to prove that he was sticking to his principle, regardless of situation.
+It was like one of those times when he was trying to prove that he was sticking to his principle, regardless of the situation.
 “Still…better safe than sorry, pal.”

 “Aww…come on, man.”